As a website owner, the last thing you want to do is to learn the hard way that you have broken the law.

 With just one-click you can install almost all of the legal pages your site needs and these professionally written legal pages can be created in your theme and/or as a standalone page outside of your theme.

-The plugin developers secured rights to high quality, professionally written legal disclaimers and packaged them into a plugin that can be installed quickly on any WordPress powered site.
-Your legal pages can be installed and set up on your site in one minute or less and the license allows you to install and use the plugin on all of your websites (even sites that you decide to sell).
+The plugin developers have packaged high quality, professionally written legal disclaimers into a plugin that can be installed quickly on any WordPress powered site.
+You can have legal pages installed and set up on your site in one minute or less and the plugin licensing is very flexible, allowing you to install and use this plugin on all of your sites (even sites that you decide to sell or flip).

-If hiring lawyers to create your online legal documentation is out of your budget, consider implementing some basic type of legal protection on your website until you can afford to hire the services of a legal form or lawyer.
+If using the services of lawyers to create your legal pages is currently out of your budget, consider implementing at least some basic type of legal protection on your site until you can afford professional assistance.

-Download the FREE Legal Pages Generator software below, or use one of the better solutions we discuss in this article, such as using legal page templates, or a WordPress plugin as described in the section below.
+Download the FREE Legal Pages Generator tool below, or choose one of the better solutions we discuss in this article, such as using attorney-drafted legal templates, or a legal pages plugin as described in the section below.

-As we’ve previously pointed out, if you engage in any form of business online (or plan to), you need to ensure that your site remains compliant with government regulations and any terms of service and guidelines for 3rd-party products and services that you may decide to promote or sell online.
-Your website or blog must comply with a whole range of laws and regulatory guidelines, many of which you may not even be aware of.
+As stated earlier, if you are making money online (or plan to), you need to make sure that your site is found to comply with all government laws and regulations and the terms of service and guidelines of 3rd-party sites that you may decide to promote or recommend online.
+Your website or blog must comply with a whole set of laws and regulatory guidelines, some of which you may not even be aware of.

 Non-compliance puts you at risk of suffering both financial losses and the loss of your reputation.
 Why risk your money and reputation, when you can protect yourself so inexpensively?

-Disclaimer: Once again, we are not lawyers and we cannot provide legal advice.
-We strongly advise you to do your own due diligence and consult a legal expert about the best way to ensure that your website is compliant with all legal requirements wherever your business is based.
+Disclaimer: Once again, we are not lawyers and we offer no legal advice on this website.
+You must do your own due diligence and consult a legal expert about the best way to ensure that your website is compliant with all legal requirements concerning your specific business.

-Below is a useful list of sites we recommend you visit to better understand what may be required of your site to stay compliant and meet its legal obligations:
+Below is a useful list of additional sites we suggest you visit to better understand what your site may require to stay compliant and meet legal requirements and guidelines:

 - FTC Advertising And Marketing On The Internet